 - Remember the New Guy?: This is the first we've heard of Marty.
 This is handwaved when Greg says Marty is "dead to me" because he was such a jerk.
 Greg also lampshades the fact that he thought he told Steven about him already.

-- The Rock Star: Greg, who dropped out of community college to follow his dream of being one.
+- The Rock Star: Greg dropped out of community college to follow his dream of being a rock star.

 - Serenade Your Lover: Greg sang his improvised song "Do you believe in destiny?" at the empty temple, hoping that Rose could somehow hear him.
 The fact that she appeared, and tried to let him down gently, proves she did and was very flattered.